stashed/docs/docs/addons/etcd/etcd/index.md

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 - Install Stash Enterprise in your cluster following the steps [here](/docs/setup/install/enterprise.md).
-- If you are not familiar with how Stash backup and restore Etcd databases, please check the following guide [here](/docs/addons/etcd/overview/index.md).
+- If you are not familiar with how Stash backup and restore Etcd database, please check the following guide [here](/docs/addons/etcd/overview/index.md).

 You have to be familiar with following custom resources: